 Umbra, aka Greg Bullock grew up in rural New Jersey, an hour west of New York City.
-His first foray into music was sneaking into his Uncles bedroom and listening to the Beatles Abby Road and the White Album, for hours on end through headphones.
+His first foray into music was sneaking into his uncles bedroom and listening to the Beatles Abby Road and the White Album, for hours on end through headphones.
 He continued his appetite for the “study of recorded music” delving into the music of Pink Floyd, Yes, The Moody Blues, Led Zepplin, Jethro Tull and Genesis.
 Listening to The Dark Side Of The Moon for the first time through headphones, changed the coarse of his life.
+A student of recorded music forevermore.

 Surrounded by music enthusiasts, there was always great music in the back ground … there was a Hammond organ in the house, where he dabbled.
 He played trumpet and drums in his primary school band (for a little while).
 He took lessons on the violin, plays mandolin, and finally moved to synthesizers … while compiling lyrics for what he knew would be a future in music.